 Robert and Joan Feitler Gallery

-The Smart Museum’s contemporary collection emphasizes two central threads in recent art: the persistence of figurative traditions and the emergence of conceptual or idea-based art.
-The collection also includes many artists with strong ties to Chicago.
+The Smart Museum’s contemporary collection reflects the rich diversity of these approaches while emphasizing several central threads in recent art: the persistence of figurative traditions, the emergence of conceptual art, and artwork that explores the pressing social issues of our time.
+The collection also includes many artists with significant connections to Chicago.